 We recommend using a mild anti-bacterial soap, warm water, and a soft cloth for all Giani Countertop Kits.
 We also have our own specialized cleaner designed specifically for both Acrylic and Epoxy Topcoat kits.

 Cleaners you should stay away from are: granite cleaners, alcohol, vinegar, Pine Sol, bleach, ammonia, polishes, cleaning wipes, scouring pads and essential oils.
 The ingredients in such cleaning products contain harsh chemicals that can dull, damage and wear your surface down over time, affecting the overall durability of the topcoat.

 For Giani Granite 100% Acrylic and Butcher Block Kits: It is best to avoid standing water or trapped water under a dish for long periods of time.
 If you notice water on the sink, wipe it up immediately with a dry towel.
 If water has been trapped under a cup overnight and the surface has started to discolor, remove the cup and let the counter dry fully before touching the area.
 The topcoat will be in a weakened state and may easily scratch during this time.
 If allowed to fully dry, it will return to its original hardness and all cloudiness will go back to looking like your original surface.

-For Giani Granite with Ultra Epoxy Topcoat, Marble and Black Marble Kits: While it is best to wipe standing water from the surface, the Epoxy Topcoat is water resistant and will not damage as a result of standing water.
+For Giani Granite with Epoxy Resin Topcoat, Venetian Gold Quartz, Marble and Black Marble Kits: While it is best to wipe standing water from the surface, the Epoxy Topcoat is water resistant and will not damage as a result of standing water.